Question: What is Single Sign-On (SSO)?

 Question: Why does Single Sign-On no longer work after one year?

-You are using a certificate that was issued by SAP_CA.
-For more information, see note 389186.
+Answer: You are using a certificate that was issued by SAP_CA.
 These types of certificates are issued with a validity period of one (1) year only.
 Logon tickets are still issued after the validity period expires; however, an error is triggered when the logon tickets received are checked.
 In principle, the problem is not restricted to CA certificates; however, "self-signed" certificates are generated with a considerably longer validity period (up to the year 2038).

 Question: Do all systems have to have the same password?